leofabri/hassio_appliance-status-monitor/README.md

 <br>

 > ## Warning!
-This needs more testing, and could potentially break the existing automation!
-> It's a beta, it'll be merged when ready.
+It's a beta, it'll be merged when ready.

 <br>